Connect with us

 This program is a diverse nature nurturing system, that offers various deployment options and business models to where poor people can come up, and a sweat economy can grow around biological cultures and better health and performance (quality of life).

-The next step of our human progression will be in nature, any step in any other direction at this point is a misdirection and a continuation of error.
-The reason is we have already crossed the line, not in population size but in our cultural practices.
+In too many ways we have crossed the line, not in population size but in our cultural practices, from false studies to clearly egotistical distortions and more.
 In other words, it is not our life, but our way of life that is harmful.
 We know it and have known it, however, making the change is another thing.
 This is baby step 1 to that change and we are all free to start tomorrow anywhere.
+We must abandon the current system for the new ones.

 Each site or trail will be fingerprint unique, like everything in nature.
 Because the cultivator knows the site’s plants he alone has the keys (knowledge) to that Guerilla Permaculture site.

 So for a curiously solo solution to the age of insanity, where the data has shown clearly it is a lifestyle, not life itself that is the harm, the change may be pinpointed to the idea that we own land, and not that land is God’s gift and should be used to her fullest potential.
-Outside of the fact that it is unreasonable for man to claim land being, he did not create it, and furthermore if there is any reason to grant a man land it is because of the way he cares for it; in the pursuit of this important ecological goal, much advancement will be realized for all of humanity.
+Outside of the fact that it is unreasonable for man to claim land, he did not create it, and furthermore if there is any reason to grant a man land it is because of the way he cares for it; in the pursuit of this important ecological goal, much advancement will be realized for all of humanity.
 Nature is our best teacher.
 Again a social-cultural change is to come.
 Or is to be prevented continually somehow as it has been?

 The point addressed is to live in harmony with nature using any available land and be productive, which could be coined as Guerilla Permaculture, a title that describes kinda how to imagine harmonious natural life with intentional production mixed – in my mind, anyway.